seankearon/sqlite-locking/README.md

 - Calls `GC.Collect()`.
 - Reports whether `Dispose()` and the finaliser were called.
 - Reports whether anything is locking the DB file.

+The output is:

+``
+Dispose was called.
+Finaliser was called.
+Locked by: Sqlite.Locking
+``